Nischhal3/Health-Guard/README.md

 FOREIGN KEY (userId) REFERENCES user(id) ON DELETE CASCADE, );

+# Command is used to activate a virtual environment

+- python3 -m venv path/to/venv
+- source path/to/venv/bin/activate
+- pip install Adafruit-DHT
+- pip install paho-mqtt

 # Start MQTT

 - Find running application on port 1883 : netstat -an | findstr "1883"